Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 What is the difference between a sequence and a series?

-A sequence lists numbers in order.
 A series represents the sum of those numbers.

 Can the common difference be negative?